j2blake/vivo-acceptance-tests/README.md

 * Go to the `rubytests` folder of this project workspace.
 * Set environment variables that specify the location of the VIVO workspace (created by `git clone`), and the location of your output directory.
-	* The output directory must already exist, and __it will be emptied at the beginning of each run__.
+	* You must create the output directory, and __it will be emptied at the beginning of each run__.
 	* Relative paths in the environment variables, if used, will be relative to your current working directory when you run the tests.
 * Issue the `rspec` command.